Neighborhood-Nerd/everbound-ereader-app/README.md

 | 📋        | **Advanced Reading Stats**                 | Track reading time, pages read, and more for detailed insights.                           |
 | 📋        | **In-Library Full-Text Search**            | Search across your entire ebook library to find topics and quotes.                         |

 Stay tuned for continuous improvements and updates!
-Contributions and suggestions are always welcome—let's build the ultimate reading experience together. 😊
+Contributions and suggestions are always welcome.

 ## Screenshots